Attorneys Who Understand Farms And Agriculture

 - Working with the Department of Environmental Protection (DEP) and the conservation districts to resolve environmental and wetland violations

 - Crop insurance disputes

 - Purchase and sale of farms and related equipment and facilities

 - Solar farm leases

 Put Our Team To Work For You

-At Hummel, Lewis & Smith, LLP, you have access to attorneys who understand the needs of farms and farmers.
+At Hummel, Lewis & Davidson, LLP, you have access to attorneys who understand the needs of farms and farmers.
 We serve agricultural businesses throughout northeastern and north-central Pennsylvania.
 You can arrange a consultation to discuss your needs by calling 570-245-6720 or 877-829-8987 or using our online form.